GenoMixer/illumina-snakemake-nextseq-pipeline/README.md

 # NextSeq-RawData-Merge
-This is for the merging of multi-lane sample-wise raw data from the Illumina NextSeq 550 using Snakemake.
+Workflow for merging multi-lane sample-wise raw data from the Illumina NextSeq 550 using Snakemake.
+In addition, basic QC is applied and md5 checksums generated.